jonathanrbarney/managers/README.md

 }

 err := managers.Attach("Example Manager", "multiply", exampleMultiplication)

+// func Detach(managerName string, route string) error { ... }
+managers.Detach("Ecample Manager", "multiply")
 ```

 The above will attach the `exampleMultiplication` function to an existing manager `"Example Manager"` at the route `"multiply"`.
 Whenever a request is sent to this manager with that route, it will be handled by this funtion.
 Errors are automatically handled and will be returned accordingly.

+The detach function will simply remove the handler from the manager.

 ### Basic Manager Functions